By John South

-On the back porch of a house in a small Texas town, a little girl sat and dreamed of playing guitar and being a singer.
+By John South On the back porch of a house in a small Texas town, a little girl sat and dreamed of playing guitar and being a singer.
 She made up songs – singing through the day.
-She listened to the music of Joni Mitchell – she wanted to be just like her, to sing just like… Continue reading
+She listened to the music of Joni Mitchell – she wanted to be just like her, to sing just like her.
+She also found inspiration in the Beatles and the Rolling Stones.
+Jeanie…

 Posted by: John South